Pryodon/Webspider/README.md

 # Webspider — Cross-platform Python 3 edition

+Generate a list of file links you can feed to [wget](https://www.gnu.org/software/wget/) for easy downloading!
+Mainly used for spidering web folders with lots of files.
+Can even generate a sitemap.txt or XML file for your website!

 `webspider.py` crawls websites, imports sitemap trees, checks media and files, generates verified sitemaps, and retains a permanent SQLite crawl history.
+You may recrawl and resume interupted crawls at a later time picking up where you left off.

 ## No pip packages required